Science News Roundup: Ground issue delays Blue Origin's New Shepard rocket launch | Technology

 Ground issue delays Blue Origin's New Shepard rocket launch

 Jeff Bezos' space company Blue Origin called off a return-to-flight mission with its suborbital New Shepard rocket in Texas over what it described as a ground system issue encountered during preparations for liftoff, the company said.
 "We're scrubbing #NS24 today due to a ground system issue the team is troubleshooting," Blue Origin wrote on social network X, formally Twitter.
-"We’ll provide a new launch target for this week soon."
+The company later said it was targeting Tuesday 10:37 a.m.
+CT (16:37 GMT) for New Shepard's next launch attempt.

 (With inputs from agencies.)